 Community Solutions Program Fellow

 Georgia Sea Grant and Marine Extension Service, United States

 In 2017 cohort, I was a Community Solutions Program (CSP) Fellow of the U.S. State Department; I was hosted by the NOAA’s Georgia Sea Grant College Program and based at the Athens and Skidaway Island campuses of the University of Georgia’s Marine Extension Service.
 My work as a fellow was mostly related to communications and program development for the Georgia Sea Grant.

-I volunteer as a Member of the Commission on Education and Communication at the IUCN, The International Union for the Conservation of Nature; as a founding member of the Society for Conservation Biology’s Participatory and Citizen Science Working Group (SCB-PaCS); as a co-lead of Coastal Communities Cluster (Ocean Task Force) at Earth System Governance; and as a Member of the Global Youth Biodiversity Network’s South Asia region.
+I volunteer as a member of the Bay of Bengal Stewardship team, as a member of the IUCN Commission on Education and Communication; as a co-lead of Coastal Communities Cluster (Ocean Task Force) at Earth System Governance; and as a member of the Global Youth Biodiversity Network’s South Asia region.

 EXPERIENCE AS EDITOR/ REPORTER

 I’ve worked as a full-time newsroom editor with Daily JaiJaiDin and Daily Bonik Barta in Bangladesh and also written for several media outlets since 2007.
 Though I’m no longer a full-time editor, I am continuing to write/report/edit for national and regional media outlets as an independent journalist.